knudmoeller/verbannte-buecher-extended/README.md

   - [/data/source/publication.csv](data/source/publication.csv)
   - [/data/source/publicationPerson.csv](data/source/publicationPerson.csv)
 - **Manual Corrections**: The data extracted from the OCR scans is not always correct.
-E.g., some ORC strings contain publisher and place of publication, but the corresponding extracted fields say "[s.n.]" (_sine nomine_) or "[s.l.]" (_sine loco_), respectively.
+E.g., some OCR strings contain publisher and place of publication, but the corresponding extracted fields say "[s.n.]" (_sine nomine_) or "[s.l.]" (_sine loco_), respectively.
 Whenever errors such as those are detected, they are corrected in additional files such as